datarian/master-thesis-msc-statistics/README.md

 * code/jupyter_notebooks holds jupyter notebooks to recreate the analysis
 * other folders in code/ are python modules supporting the analysis

+## Python
+* Anaconda, at https://www.anaconda.com/download/ was used to provide the python environment.

 # Report

 The current state of the report's master branch is at: [https://datarian.github.io/master-thesis-report/](https://datarian.github.io/master-thesis-report/)